tavakol5272/Minimum-Convex-Polygon/README.md

 For calculating the planar MCP shapes, the data set is first transformed to an equal area projection (+proj= +aeqd ...).
 The percentage of points that the MCP shall overlap can be defined by the user.

 The MCPs for each individual are plotted on a OpenStreetMap of the area with transparent colours.
 Underneath, the downsampled locations (of the individuals with sufficiently long tracks) are added in the same, individual specific colours.
 A csv-file with the area values of each MCP is added to the output for download.
-When pressing the button "save map" the presently calculated map with MCP can be downloaded.
+When pressing the button "Save map" the presently calculated map with MCP can be downloaded as .png plot; when pressing hte button "Save MCP as shapefile" a zip file with the shapefile of the MCP will be downloaded and provided in the output overview.

 ### Input data
 moveStack in Movebank format